Aarhus second best in Europe: World’s Smallest Big City

 Aarhus, second city of Denmark, and also a so-called second city sight-wise; when everybody has seen Copenhagen, where to next?
 And now also second on the Lonely Planet Best in Europe list.
 That’s okay.

-The town where I was born and raised, Aarhus, on the peninsula Jutland in Denmark, was recently named among the best places in Europe by Lonely Planet travel guide.
+The town where I was born and raised, Aarhus, on the peninsula Jutland in Denmark, in 2016 was named among the best places in Europe by Lonely Planet travel guide.

 In second place, just before Venice, the most beautiful city, can you believe it?

-Director of Visit Aarhus, Peer H. Kristensen, is delighted, but sincerely hope, that the citizens of Aarhus will become better ambassadors in the future.
+Director of Visit Aarhus, Peer H. Kristensen, was delighted, but sincerely hoped, that the citizens of Aarhus will become better ambassadors in the future.
 Right now we, the natives, are a little too used to our city to truly appreciate and brag about it …

 Lonely Planet: Best in Europe 2016